Confession Time: I don’t have it all together. Not by far.

 We all live with doubts, which are simply lies that we tell ourselves when we’re afraid.
 And the lies you let yourself believe are often at the root of your writing problems.

-Secondly, I believed that my depression would never allow to me write with any sort of consistency, that there was little point in working so hard when I often found myself unable to work at all.
+Secondly, I believed that my depression would never allow to me write with any sort of joy, that there was little point in nurturing my writing when I often couldn’t nurture myself.
+Little did I know that writing could be the perfect way to do just that.

 Step #5: Commit to the Fight.
 Are you willing to fight for your stories?
 Is your writing life something you love enough to rebuild?
 Then it’s time to commit, my friend.